cambridge-cares/TheWorldAvatar/Deploy/stacks/KingsLynn/StackDeployment/README.md

 ## 4.2) River Levels Agent

-> The following description refers to commit `d877c31d7a6a2cc642e861e041a3df170def24d4` on `https://github.com/cambridge-cares/TheWorldAvatar/tree/main`

 The [RiverLevelsAgent] (also referred to as *Flood Agent*) instantiates river level data from the [Environment Agency] into the KG.
 Details on building and deploying the agent are provided in its README and only summarised here:

-* Building the agent requires two single-word text files `repo_username.txt` and `repo_password.txt` to be provided in the `docker/credentials` sub-repository of the agent (in order to be able to download TWA packages from Github)
+* Create Blazegraph namespace specified in the docker-compose file (i.e. `riverstations`) before spinning up the agent
-* Both the `datum.json` and `river_stations.csv` files provided in the [river_level_agent input folder] here shall be copied over to the root directory of the agent (i.e. the location where the agent's `docker-compose.yml` file is located)
+* Both the `datum.json` and `river_stations.csv` files provided in the [river_level_agent input folder] shall be copied over to the root directory of the agent (i.e. the location where the agent's `docker-compose.yml` file is located)
 * To deploy the agent (using the pulled image) to the spun up stack, simply run the following command to initialise the stations and start a scheduled update that downloads data from the API daily.
 See the `docker-compose_riverstations.yml` in the [Agent docker-compose file folder] for the actually used compose file:
     ```bash
     bash ./stack.sh start KINGS-LYNN
     ```
-* **Please note**: The Blazegraph namespace specified in the docker-compose file (i.e. `riverstations`) needs to be created beforehand in order for the agent to start up successfully.

 ## 4.3) AirQuality Agent

-> The following description refers to the published Docker image `ghcr.io/cambridge-cares/airquality_agent:1.0.0` as of commit `8b4d4882da8a45f8e344d8cb26243ea235a46230`

 The [AirQuality Agent] continuously (i.e. once per day) queries data from the UK-AIR Sensor Observation Service API and instantiates it according to the OntoEMS ontology.
 Deploy the agent as described in the [AirQuality Agent] README, i.e. provide environment variables in the `docker-compose.yml` file and deploy the agent to the spun up stack by running `bash ./stack.sh start KINGS-LYNN` inside the agent repository.
 See the `docker-compose_airquality.yml` in the [Agent docker-compose file folder] for the actually used compose file.

-After agent startup, latest airquality observations will be instantiated/updated once the cronjob is triggered (i.e. currently at 53:00am UTC).
+After agent startup, latest airquality observations will be instantiated/updated once the cronjob is triggered (i.e. currently at 3:00am UTC).
 An initial data instantiation can be invoked by sending the following HTTP request to the agent:
 ```
 GET http://165.232.172.16:5002/airqualityagent/update/all
 Content-Type: application/json
 ```

 As the UK-AIR Sensor Observation Service API (currently) does not cover King's Lynn, virtual (mocked) station(s) can be instantiated by sending the following request.
 Currently, this instantiates one mocked station which shows readings from the actual station in Aberdeen Erroll Park.
-This is an arbitrary choice and can be changed [here](https://github.com/cambridge-cares/TheWorldAvatar/blob/1468-dev-stackerise-air-quality-agent/Agents/AirQualityAgent/agent/datainstantiation/stations.py#L197)
+This is an arbitrary choice and can be changed [here](https://github.com/cambridge-cares/TheWorldAvatar/blob/main/Agents/AirQualityAgent/agent/datainstantiation/stations.py#L197)
 ```
 GET http://165.232.172.16:5002/airqualityagent/instantiate/mocked
 Content-Type: application/json